 How effective is anti condensation paint?

 Anti condensation paint is not designed to prevent condensation completely.
 It is designed to reduce condensation and make dealing with mold growth and other water damage easier.
 So if your basement turns into flood every spring, this paint will not prevent that from happening.
 It is only meant for walls where some moisture forms as a result of condensation.
-It is not waterproof paint and should not be used for that purpose.
+For example, while it won’t stop severe water intrusion, it can effectively deal with mild condensation problems.

 What textures and colors does it come in?